redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/6.1-add-k8s/README.md

 We're now going to deploy a Kubernetes-based application to our edge devices.
 To accomplish this, we'll need to add a very small footprint Kubernetes build to our devices to enable the running of k8s-based applications.

-A quick note: This was perviously referred to as [Microshift](https://github.com/openshift/microshift), and is in tech preview.
-Because of this, we'll need to take a few additional steps to get things going to address concerns that should be cleaned up before the GA date.
+A quick note: This was previously referred to as [Microshift](https://github.com/openshift/microshift), and is in tech preview.
+Because of this, we'll need to take a few additional steps to get things going to address concerns that should be cleared up before the GA date.

-In the interest of time, thesse steps have been completed for you and will be made available by the instructor.
+In the interest of time, these steps have been completed for you and will be made available by the instructor.
 This image was composed using the [infra.osbuild](https://github.com/redhat-cop/infra.osbuild) Ansible collection, which takes a common set of variables and completely automates interactions with Image Builder.

 Specifically, this image was customized with the following variables:
-{% raw %}

 ```yaml
 - version: 4.0.0
   type: edge-commit